OndrejOravec/BIMmanager_g_11/A3/A4_Tutorial.md

   ```

 ## Conclusion
-This script is a powerful tool for performing acoustic analysis of IFC models, giving you insights into the reverberation characteristics of various rooms.
+This script is a strong tool for performing acoustic analysis of IFC models, giving you insights into the reverberation characteristics of various rooms.
+Remember that calculations are estimates close to the correct value and not precise.
 With customization, you can adapt it for a wide range of building types and specific analyses.
 The provided visualizations help in better understanding the spatial and acoustic properties of your architectural model.
 Feel free to adjust and extend the script as needed for your projects.